julienXX/julienxx.github.com/_posts/2015-07-13-contracts-with-ruby.md

 For a given argument, each method will be tried in order.
 The first method that does not generate an error will be used.

-An little more real-world™ example, the management of an HTTP response based on its status code:
+A little more real-world™ example, the management of an HTTP response based on its status code:

 ```ruby
 Contract 200, JsonString => JsonString